wp-plugins/calculated-fields-form/README.txt

 * Password: A classic password / input field that shows **** when something is typed.
 * Phone field: A very configurable sequence of input fields for entering phone numbers, serial numbers or a sequence of values with limited size.
 * Instruct.
 Text: Use this area for adding instructions to the end user.
+* HTML Content: Use this field for inserting HTML tags directly on form.
 * Section Break: A line / separator for sections into the same page.
 * Page Break: A separator for pages on multi page forms.
 * Summary: Displays a summary of form fields with the values entered.